Ferris-Labs/site-draft/content/en/docs/Overview/architecture-overview.md

 Services can be triggered in the following ways:

 - Manually: By clicking the 'Run' button on the FerrisFX Management Server.
-- On Schedule: As a cron job whereas the Cron expression is added on the UI
+- On Schedule: As a cron job whereas the Cron expression is added on the UI.
 - On Event: Where a package is configured to be triggered bt the FX Router when a specific type of event is observed on the platform.

 Irrespective of how a Service is triggered it is always triggered by an Event.
 In the case of Manual and Scheduled triggering it is the FX platform that generates the trigger event.